django-cms/django-filer/README-Finder.md

 models inheriting from the `AbstractFileModel` without the need of **django-polymorphic**, and thus a join between two or more tables for each query.

-Each root folder is associated with a *realm*.
-A realm is a named area inside the file system, which can be used to separate files and folders of different tenants.
-Each realm has its own root folder.
-By using realms, it is possible to use **django-filer** in a multi-tenant environment.
+Multiple root folder are allowed.
+They can be used side by side in the Django admin and are listed in the sidebar.
+For each root folder, a different Django storage can be configured.
+It also is possible to restrict a root folder to a Site and/or to an AdminSite.

 The Admin interface has also been completely rewritten.
 For instance, there is no more list view for the `FolderModel` and the `FileModel` (or any specialized implementation).
 Instead, there are only